Heaven's Gate (film): 2005 radical cut

 In 2005, MGM released the film in selected cinemas in the United States and Europe.
 The 219-minute cut was reassembled by MGM archivist John Kirk, who reported that large portions of the original negative had been discarded, making this an all-new radical version using whatever alternative available scenes that could be found.
 The restored print was screened in Paris and presented to a sold-out audience at New York's Museum of Modern Art with a live introduction by Isabelle Huppert.
-Because the project was commissioned by then-MGM executive Bingham Ray, who was ousted shortly thereafter, the budget for the project was cut and a planned wider release and DVD never materialized, and unlikely.
+Because the project was commissioned by then-MGM executive Bingham Ray, who was ousted shortly thereafter, the budget for the project was cut and a planned wider release and DVD never materialized, with the project since being abandoned altogether.

 2012 digitally restored Director's Cut

 In 2012, MGM released yet another version, digitally restored and 216 minutes long.
 It premiered at the 2012 Venice Film Festival as part of the Venice Classics series.

-The Criterion Collection released the restored 216-minute version on Blu-ray Disc and DVD on November 20, 2012.
+The Criterion Collection released the restored 216-minute version on Blu-ray and DVD on November 20, 2012.
 This "Director's Cut" was personally supervised by Michael Cimino and Joann Carelli.
-Cimino explains in the special features portion of the DVD that this is his preferred version of the film, and he feels it is the complete version he intended to make.
+Cimino explains in the special features portion of the DVD that this is his preferred version of the film, and he feels it is the complete version that he intended to make.

+2014 Steven Soderbergh's "The Butcher's Cut"

+On April 21, 2014, director, cinematographer, and editor Steven Soderbergh released an unofficial alternate cut of Heaven's Gate via his website extension765.com, under his pseudonym Mary Ann Bernard.
+Soderbergh's version, which runs 108 minutes, is dubbed "The Butcher's Cut".